coder745/dotfiles/README.md

 * [codeschool](https://github.com/antlypls/vim-colors-codeschool)
 * [vim-color-spring-night](https://github.com/rhysd/vim-color-spring-night)

+### Using the vimrc config:
+ * Setup Vundle by running through the setup [here](https://github.com/VundleVim/Vundle.vim)
+ * Launch a vim edit session and run `:PluginInstall` to install the plugins references in the `.vimrc` file.

 ### Updates To Do:
 * Double check the values in tmux config.
 * Add other config to tmux.